-This project's Complete Street cross-section goes beyond common practices for design and planning to offer the safest possible design for all travel modes, particularly for non-motorized users.
+This project's innovative complete street cross-section incorporates the latest in best practices for design and planning to offer the safest possible design for all travel modes, particularly for non-motorized users.
 The project integrates roadway design to slow vehicular traffic and uses proven technology to directly reduce the rates of injuries, fatalities and property damage.
-Table 13 in the benefit-cost analysis shows that the project brings an anticipated 47% reduction of pedestrian and bicycle crashes.
+Table 13 in the benefitcost analysis shows that the project brings an anticipated 47% reduction of pedestrian and bicycle crashes.